sudheerapte/popcornserver/doc/grammar.md

   RCOMMAND ::= 'R' <space> WORD <space> PATH
 ```

 `PATH` should be the path to an existing leaf node.
-The `R`
+The `R` command
-command converts the leaf node at `PATH` into an *array node*.
+converts the leaf node at `PATH` into an *array node*.

 An array node is a leaf node at `PATH` that is a concurrent
 parent.
-This array node:
+This array node will:

-- maintains an array of concurrent-child nodes, the array elements.
+- maintain an array of concurrent-child nodes, the array elements.

-- remembers the template named `WORD` that its elements
+- remember the template named `WORD` that its elements will be
-will be instantiating.
+instantiating.

-- allows addition and removal of elements using the array commands
+- allow addition and removal of elements using the array commands
   below.

-The array element nodes will be named `0`, `1`, `2`, etc., decimal
+The array element nodes will be named `0`, `1`, `2`, etc., strings
+encoding successive decimal numbers in numerically increasing
-strings in increasing order.
-The last node will have the name `LENGTH
+order.
+The last node will have the name `LENGTH - 1`, where LENGTH is
-- 1`, where LENGTH is the total number of elements.
-Each element will
+the total number of elements.
+Each element will have underneath the
-have underneath the same sub-tree defined in the template `WORD`.
+same sub-tree defined in the template `WORD`.

 The array can be manipulated with the `E` command: